agiliopadua/md/projects/README.md

 ### 1.3 - Molecular NPT code

-Choose to implement one thermostat from the
+Choose to implement one barostat from the
 following:

 * [Berendsen Barostat](https://doi.org/10.1063/1.448118)